UWCS/rs118/src/raytracer.md

 ### Task 7.3: Gamma correction

-Take a look at the the shadowing under the sphere.
+Take a look at the shadowing under the sphere.
 This picture is very dark, but our spheres only absorb half the energy on each bounce, so they are 50% reflectors.
 If you can’t see the shadow, don’t worry, we will fix that now.
-These spheres should look pretty light, about a light gray.
+These spheres should look pretty light, about a light grey.
 The reason for this is that almost all image viewers assume that the image is “gamma corrected”, meaning the 0 to 1 values have some transform before being stored as a byte.
 There are many good reasons for that, but for our purposes we just need to be aware of it.
-To a first approximation, we can use “gamma 2” which means raising the color to the power 1/gamma, or in our simple case 0.5, which is a square root.
+To a first approximation, we can use “gamma 2” which means raising the colour to the power 1/gamma, or in our simple case 0.5, which is a square root.

 Add a line to the `From<Vec3> for Rgb<u8>` function to correct for this, taking the square root of all the values before converting them to bytes.
 Your render should look a bit lighter now, closer to what you'd expect for a 50% reflector: